Ideon Logo

 Interacting with Blocks

-• Connect: Drag from a handle to another block to create a connection (edge).
+• Connect: Drag a line from one block's handle (the small dots on the sides) to another block to create a relationship.